sshah98/GW_Dining_Tracker/README.md

 3. Implement into a Django REST API so that other people can start accessing their information
 4. Figure out how to convert the rest api to a web interface in the beginning so that users can see

+### _Next Steps_:

+Make a django/flask app -- figure that out
+Login page that user uses with same user and password as GET App One single page that shows Average spent in the last week, average spending per day Broken by category - food, printing, laundry, snacks(gallery market, etc)